Features

 In addition to being really low, transmission latency can be configured and even fixed:

-• Fixed latency.
-The latency buffer can be fixed to a specific value, which makes it possible for several sources to arrive at the same time (key for remote multi-camera production).
+Fixed latency.
+The latency buffer can be fixed to a specific value, which makes it possible for several sources to arrive at the same time (key for ).

 The newest versions of Video Transport include our implementation of the Reed-Solomon Forward Error Correction (FEC) algorithm.

-Video Transport supports high-quality video encoding by Nvidia (learn more about hardware requirements).
+Video Transport supports high-quality video encoding by Nvidia (learn more about ).

 It is possible to contribute to a production or view any of the streams via a browser on almost any device (such as when you want to add spontaneous remote guests to a live show).
-Learn more about The Guest Link and The Web Preview page.
+Learn more about and page.

 When collaborating with someone who shouldn't have access to all the feeds available under your Publisher ID, use the Partner License to share a specific feed.